AEK Athens F.C.: Support

 AEK Athens has a large fans' base across all over Greece and is one of the two most popular Greek clubs in relation to their fans' base.
 According to Sky Sports, AEK have around 30% of all Greek football fans.
-AEK's fan base in Greece is believed to be over 2 million with various types of research.
+AEK's fan base in Greece is believed to be over 1 million with various types of research.
 AEK Athens traditional fanbase comes from the area of Athens, where the club is based.

 AEK has a strong support of fans in Greek diaspora especially in Cyprus where the club has a large following with a recent fan poll having AEK as the most popular Greek-supported team in Cyprus, having about 35% of Cypriot football fans supporting the club.
-One of the main reasons AEK's popularity in Cyprus is large making them ahead of Olympiacos (the most popular Greek team in Greece), is due to the fact AEK is a refugees' club which many Greek Cypriots are after the Turkish invasion of Cyprus and due to this many Greek Cypriots can relate to the similar history of AEKs being a refugees' club.
+One of the main reasons for AEK's popularity in Cyprus, ahead of Olympiacos (the most popular Greek team in Greece), is due to the fact AEK are a refugees' club, and many Greek Cypriots were made refugees after the Turkish invasion of Cyprus.
 AEK has also a strong following in Australia, the US, the UK, Germany and France.
 The most hardcore supporters of AEK are Original 21, which is the largest group fan organisation of the club and is known for its loyal and passionate support.

 Supporters friendships

-A so-called "triangle of brotherhood" has developed between the largest fan club of AEK (Original 21), the largest fan club of Marseille (Ultras) and the largest fan club of Livorno.
+A so-called "triangle of brotherhood" has developed between the largest fan clubs of AEK (Original 21), Marseille (Ultras) and Livorno.
 The connection is mostly an ideological one.
-Also, AEK's and St. Pauli's left-wing fans, have a strong friendship and their connection is mostly for ideological reasons.
-There is an informal friendship and fraternization between the fans of AEK and Fenerbahçe.
+AEK's and St. Pauli's left-wing fans have a strong friendship, and their connection is also mostly for ideological reasons.
+There is an informal friendship and fraternization between the supporters of AEK and Fenerbahçe.
 In the 2017 Euroleague final, Fenerbahçe S.K. supporters displayed a banner that read "Same City's Sons" There is also a friendship and cooperation between AEK fans club of Piraeus and Chelsea fans club of Athens (including Chelsea supporters club of South Africa).

 Rivalries

-AEK FC's biggest rivalries are with Panathinaikos and Olympiacos.
+AEK Athens' biggest rivalries are with Panathinaikos and Olympiacos.

 Against their city neighbours Panathinaikos, they contest the Athens local football derby.
 The rivalry started not only because of both competing for the major titles, but also because of the refugee ancestry of a big part of AEK fans and, by contrast, that Panathinaikos was considered in general the representative of the Athenian high-class society.

 The rivalry with Piraeus based club Olympiacos stems from the rivalry between two of the most successful Greek football clubs.
 The rivalry was particularly inflamed after 1996, when AEK's former star player and then-manager Dušan Bajević moved to Olympiacos, and most recently after the controversial 2007–08 Super League which was awarded to Olympiacos.